thehackersplaybook/auxknow/docs/getting-started.md

 # Getting Started

-This section will help you get started with the AuxKnow project.
+Get started with AuxNow in few simple, and easy steps.

 ---